bitcoin-s/bitcoin-s-ts/oracle-electron-ts/README.md

 All modules that are dependencies of local /bin items are included in the package.json here.

+At present, you must `npm install` in this folder to get Electron installed properly. `npm i` in the top level monorepo seems to remove node_modules here, requiring another `npm install` here before building with Electron.

 ## Building Prerequisites

 Run `npm run build` to build all prerequisites and move binaries into this folder.
 NOTE : You must supply your own bitcoin-s-oracle-server.zip in this folder.